 For most of the last two decades, the total number of blue crabs in the Chesapeake Bay has lingered below the long-term average.
 Because blue crabs are so important to the region's ecosystem and economy, both Maryland and Virginia monitor the blue crab population through an annual Winter Dredge Survey.
 The crabs that are collected at each of the survey's 1,500 sampling sites are measured, weighed, sexed and aged, and the data is used to estimate the number of young crabs entering the population, the number of female crabs old enough to spawn and the total number of harvestable crabs in the Bay.

-According to data from the Winter Dredge Survey, an estimated 227 million blue crabs lived in the Bay in 2022, which is a 19% decrease from 282 in 2021.
+According to data from the Winter Dredge Survey, an estimated 323 million blue crabs lived in the Bay in 2023, which is a 42% increase from 227 in 2022.

 What issues affect blue crabs?